-In order to preserve the site's independence in sensitive matters, B2 does not accept advertising or sponsorship of any kind and does not use subsidies “contracted” for a specific purpose (eg Google).
+In order to preserve the independence of the site in sensitive matters, B2 does not accept advertising or sponsorship of any kind and does not use subsidies "contracted" for a specific purpose (eg Google).
 We also grant ourselves the possibility of refusing any donation accompanied by specific conditions.

 The editorial staff of B2 practices short circuit journalism, to reconcile the rules of transparency and professional rigour.

 Direct stream.
 The principle is to go as close as possible to the direct source of the information, and not to repeat content that has already been published.
 B2's ambition is thus to produce autonomous content, in order to participate in the enrichment of information sources.

 Sourcing.
 All information is sourced, cross-checked and evaluated.
 The source is indicated in a clear way (when it is official or authorized), in another way (in order to preserve the sources of information Off).
 We strictly respect the rules of confidentiality or anonymity requested by our interlocutors when they are not excessive (1).

 Fact distinguished from the commentary.
 When B2 brings, on a set of raw elements, an addition of comments, analysis, this is expressly indicated (by a Nota Bene, by a note, a term "comments") allowing the reader to know who takes the pen.
 This does not prevent us from having our point of view, which can sometimes be very clear cut.
 This position is clearly marked as editorial.
 The gradation of the articles (news, analysis, verbatim, decryption, etc.) makes it possible to point out the importance of B2's contribution.

 German conditions for conducting an interview are mentioned precisely (place, date, method, solo or in a group, in French or in another language).
 The notion of exclusivity is used with meticulousness.
 NB: We do not baptize “exclusive” what is in fact an interview with a dozen journalists.